rhdunn/xqt-kotlinx-lsp/README.md

 > NOTE: This should be modified to set the project name and to include any
 > subprojects.

+### Gradle Wrapper
+This template adds `.gitignore` rules to ignore the gradle wrapper binaries to prevent the binaries from being included in the git repository.
+> NOTE: If you want to add those binaries to the repository, simply remove the
+> "Gradle Wrapper" section of the `.gitignore` file.

 ## Kotlin Multiplatform
 This template defines common gradle configuration options in the `gradle.properties` file for Kotlin multiplatform projects.
 These settings should not need modifying.

-## GitHub Actions
+### Kotlin JVM
-This template defines several GitHub Actions workflows:
+This template provides a GitHub Actions workflow (`build-jvm`) for building the project with Kotlin/JVM on Java 11.

-1. `build-jvm.yml` -- Build and test the project using the Kotlin JVM target.
-2. `build-js-ir.yml` -- Build and test the project using the Kotlin JS IR target.
-3. `build-js-legacy.yml` -- Build and test the project using the Kotlin JS legacy target.
+### Kotlin JS
+This template provides GitHub Actions workflows for building the project with Kotlin/JS.
+It supports the new IR compiler (`build-js-ir`) and the legacy compiler (`build-js-legacy`).

+### Kotlin Native
+This template provides a GitHub Actions workflow (`build-native`) for building the project with Kotlin/Native on Windows, Linux, and Mac OS X.

 ## License
 Copyright (C) 2023 Reece H. Dunn